Quantization-Based Score Calibration for Few-Shot Keyword Spotting with Dynamic Time Warping in Noisy Environments: Abstract

 \section{Abstract}

 Detecting occurrences of keywords with \ac{kws} systems requires thresholding continuous detection scores.
-Selecting appropriate thresholds is a non-trivial task, typically relying on optimizing the performance on a validation dataset.
+Selecting appropriate thresholds is a non-trivial task, typically relying on optimizing performance on a validation dataset.
 However, such greedy threshold selection often leads to suboptimal performance on unseen data, particularly in varying or noisy acoustic environments or few-shot settings.
 In this work, we investigate detection threshold estimation for template-based open-set few-shot \ac{kws} using \acl{dtw} on noisy speech data.
-To mitigate the performance degradation caused by suboptimal thresholds, we propose a score calibration approach consisting of two different steps: quantizing embeddings and normalizing detection scores using the quantization error prior to thresholding.
-Experiments on \ac{kws}-DailyTalk with simulated \acl{hf} radio channels show that the proposed calibration approach simplifies the choice of detection thresholds and significantly improves the resulting performance.
+To mitigate the performance degradation caused by suboptimal thresholds, we propose a score calibration approach that operates at the embedding level by quantizing learned representations and applying quantization error-based normalization prior to DTW-based scoring and thresholding.
+Experiments on \ac{kws}-DailyTalk with simulated \acl{hf} radio channels show that the proposed calibration approach simplifies the selection of robust detection thresholds and significantly improves the resulting performance.

 \acresetall